KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Actions.md

 In KeyboardKit, the ``KeyboardAction`` enum defines a set of keyboard-specific actions that can be bound to buttons and handled with a ``KeyboardActionHandler``.

-KeyboardKit will by default create a ``StandardKeyboardActionHandler`` and apply it to the input controller's ``KeyboardInputViewController/keyboardActionHandler``.
-You can replace it with a custom handler.
+KeyboardKit will by default create a ``StandardKeyboardActionHandler`` and bind it to the input controller's ``KeyboardInputViewController/keyboardActionHandler``.

+You can replace this action handler with a custom handler to change how actions are handled.